ssmereka/art/README.md

 **Current Status:** In Development nearing Alpha

 # How?
 ART creates a Virtual Private Network (VPN) that encrypts all of your data.
 Then ensures the VPN is always up and running, taking action if it fails.
-A VPN requires a provider, something to connect to such as [Torguard](https://torguard.net/).
+A VPN requires a provider, here is a list of [compatible providers](#vpnProviders).
 ART has been preconfigured to work with the popular and secure providers.

 # Ok, Lets do it!